 - Parametrization of CI sound coding strategies for singing music

 Music Source Separation Using Deep Neural Networks:

-Music Samples of the Real-time Music Source Separation experiment.
-In this Experminet a multilayer perceptron has been used to separate the singing voice from the intruments accompaniment to remix the music track.
-It has been schown that CI users enjoy music better when the singing voice is ehnaced with the respect to the back ground instruments.
-Our results indicate that CI users enjoy music better when the singing voice is 8 dB enhanced with the respect to the background accompaniment.
+Music samples of the Real-time Music Source Separation experiment.
+In this experiment a multilayer perceptron has been used to separate the singing voice from the instrumental accompaniment to remix the music track.
+It has been shown that CI users enjoy music more, when the singing voice is enhanced with respect to the background instruments.
+Our results indicate that CI users enjoy music more when the singing voice is 8 dB enhanced with respect to the background accompaniment.